Money

 While, of course, many people suffer from hunger today, being hungry isn't the general cause of contemporary poverty.

-The problem often, poor people don't spend their money to get enough calories.
+The problem is that often, poor people don’t spend their money to get enough calories.
 They could spend more on food if needed, but they often choose to buy more expensive and tastier food than to maximize their calorie intake.

-Most poor people expect childing don't get enough high-quality food they lack many micronutrients like Iron or iodine.
-This lack has consequences for children's development and adults' economic life.
+Most poor people expect childing don’t get enough high-quality food.
+They lack many micronutrients like Iron or iodine.
+This lack has consequences for children’s development and adults’ economic life.

 So the common belief that poor people need cheaper is wrong; rather, it is about giving high-quality food they enjoy.